fran-00/PyIntruder/README.md

 ## How to Play

+You can move around the map and interact with game world by entering commands into the text input line at the bottom of the interface.
+To move to an adjacent room, simply enter one of the four cardinal points (N, S, W, E).

-The player can move around the world map by entering commands into the text input line at the bottom of the interface.
-You can see the world map by typing the M command (it will be shown in the terminal) and change it in *world.pareser.py* file via the DSL.
+You can see the world map by typing the (M) command (it will be shown in the terminal *for now*) and change it in *world.pareser.py* file via the DSL.

+When player enters a room where there is a living enemy, they will automatically be attacked and can respond with a physical attack (A) by using a weapon or by casting a curse (C).
+Weapon attacks can miss, while curses cannot but each curse cast consumes a varying amount of Mana.

+You shall pay attention to the amount of hp and mana: if the hp reaches 0, game is over.
+If your Mana reaches zero, you will no longer be able to cast curses.
+With the appropriate command you can consume an item to heal yourself or to restore mana: while wandering around the map, you may find a lot of useful stuff around you if you take a good look around.
+You can pick up items from the environment and drop items from your inventory.

+If there is an NPC in the room, their presence is signaled and it is possible to talk to them with talk command (T).
+If NPC is willing to trade, they announces it and you can choose to Buy, Sell or Quit.

+## Game Commands

 The recognized commands case insensitive:

 - **NORTH**, **SOUTH**, **WEST**, **EAST** - Move to one of the adjacent rooms, if any.